-Covid 19 coronavirus: Silent spread of virus keeps scientists grasping for clues
+Covid 19 coronavirus: Silent spread keeps scientists grasping for clues

 • Covid 19 coronavirus NSW: Case recorded at Port Stephens after Sydney visitor

 Travellers with no coughs can slip past airport screens.
-Workers without fevers won't be caught by temperature checks.
+Temperature checks won't catch workers without fevers.
 People who don't feel tired and achy will attend business meetings.

 And outbreaks could begin anew.